Is it painful when you pump?

 1. Poor Suction

 Check your pump brand and model and find out the suction rate.
-If you can’t find this information simple time how many times your pump sucks and releases (one cycle) in one minute.
+If you can’t find this information in the manual or online, there is a way to find it out.
+Simply count how many times your pump sucks and releases (one cycle) in one minute.

 2. Suction Too High